okta/okta.github.io/_source/_docs/api/resources/idps.md

 Adds a new `SAML2` type IdP to your organization

+Notes:

-> You must first add the IdP's signature certificate to the IdP key store before you can add a SAML 2.0 IdP with a `kid` credential reference.
+* You must first add the IdP's signature certificate to the IdP key store before you can add a SAML 2.0 IdP with a `kid` credential reference.
+* Don't use `fromURI` to automatically redirect a user to a particular app after successfully authenticating with a third-party IdP.
+Instead, use [SAML Deep Links](#redirecting-with-saml-deep-links).
+Using `fromURI` is not tested and not supported.
+This technique is for sign on that is initiated by a third-party IdP, not for SP-initiated sign on.
+For more information about deep links, see [Understanding SP-Initiated Login Flow](/standards/SAML/#understanding-sp-initiated-login-flow).

 ##### Request Example
 {:.api .api-request .api-request-example}